somekoder/block-auth-api/README.md

 | `PASSWORD_REQUIRE_LOWERCASE` | Require at least one lowercase letter           | `true`                                              |
 | `PASSWORD_REQUIRE_UPERCASE`  | Require at least one uppercase letter           | `true`                                              |
 | `EMAIL_REGEX`                | Regex used for validating emails                | `^[a-zA-Z0-9._%+-]+@[a-zA-Z0-9.-]+\\.[a-zA-Z]{2,}$` |

-You may refer to [this](https://github.com/somekoder/block-auth-api/blob/dev/src/main/resources/application.yaml) for more info

 ## Endpoints